gururajpurushotham/shuffle-sort-cards/README.md

 # shuffle-sort-cards
-Sample Application to shuffle and sort numbered cards
+Sample Application to shuffle and sort numbered cards Launch Index.html in Chrome Browser